 - For salads and other uses, fennel can be diced or shaved with tools such as a veggie peeler or mandolin.

 - The fennel core, which is sometimes removed, is perfectly edible.
 In fact, the whole fennel is perfectly edible.

 - Fennel has a licorice and anise taste.

-- It's delicious raw or cooked.
-When raw, use it for salads where a crunchy texture is desired.
-Cooked, the fennel will soften dramatically but retain the wonderful licorice flavor.
+- It’s delicious raw or cooked.
+When raw, use it for salads where a crunchy texture is desired, like in this orange and fennel salad.
+When cooked, as in this chicken thighs with fennel and cherry tomatoes recipe, the fennel will soften dramatically but retain the wonderful licorice flavor.

 Substitutions and additions

 - capers – Add 1-2 Tbsp of rinsed capers on top of the salad.

 - red roasted peppers – Adds a punch of color to the dish and complements the grilled fennel quite well.